perrytjr/Code-Quiz/README.md

 ## Overview
-I created an application that generates a random password based on user-selected criteria.
+I created a Coding Quiz that is timed and scored.
+How fast the user completes the quiz will determin the users score.
 This app will run in the browser using HTML, CSS, powered by JavaScript.

 ![](https://github.com/perrytjr/Code-Quiz/blob/master/assets/Screen%20Shot%202020-07-28%20at%206.33.51%20PM.png)